AstarNetwork/astar-docs/docs/builder-guides/XVM and WASM/interact_with_wasm_contract.md

 Where no events were emitted this value would be `undefined`, however should events be emitted, the array will contain all the decoded values.

-## Debugging
+## Best Practice

-One thing you need to know about debugging is adding `#[ink(payable)]` to a `#[ink(message)]` prevents `ink_env::debug_println!` messages to be logged in console when executing the smart contract call.
-Debug messages are only emitted during a dry run (query), not during the actual transaction.When you're calling the contract, first query it, then perform your transaction if there are no error messages.
-For example:
+One thing you need to remember is that `#[ink(payable)]` added to an `#[ink(message)]` prevents `ink_env::debug_println!` messages to be logged in console when executing the smart contract call.
+Debug messages are only emitted during a dry run (query), not during the actual transaction (tx)(Source).
+When you're calling the contract, first query it, then perform your transaction if there are no error messages.

+e.g.

 ```js
 public async transaction(signer: Signer, method: string, args: any[]): Promise<Partial<TransactionResponse>> {
   // View any debug in substrate logs and catch any errors here
   const queryBeforeTx = await this.contract.query[method](this.account.address, {}, ...args);
   // Then run your transaction
   const extrinsic = this.contract.tx[method]({}, ...args);
 }